wanzl-gmbh/ios-hybridloc-sdk/README.md

 ### Cocoapods

-Add the `pod 'HybridlocSDK‘` to your Podfile.
+Add the `pod 'HybridlocSDK'` to your Podfile.

 ## Usage